 1566 (19th June)

-Mary was determined to divorce her husband Henry Stuart, Lord Darnley.
+James’s mother, Mary Queen of Scots, was determined to divorce her husband Henry Stuart, Lord Darnley.

 James’s mother, Mary was taken very ill and at one point was thought to be dying but she recovered.